polsinello/AntiBot/README.md

 Explanation of my C++ classes:

   -> The BinariesIO contains two classes that are used to extract
-     the value of the two randome datas
+     the value of the two random datas

   -> The RpnParser is used to parse the reverse polish bytecode arithmetics
      notation (used by BinariesIO)